The secrets to a sustainable Protein Sparing Modified Fast (PSMF) diet (with recipes and optimised food lists)

 While there is endless debate over the “metabolic advantage” of fat vs. carbohydrates, there is actually an advantage when it comes to how many calories of protein we eat versus how much we can convert to energy.

 Humans are programmed to overeat foods with fat and carbs with minimal protein that are available in autumn to ensure that they survive the coming winter.
 In our modern food environment though, winter never comes.
+A PSMF basically reverses this by prioritising foods that are the least efficient that switch off your appetite.

 Should you just eat the highest protein foods?

-Potential problems with protein sparing modified fast without adequate attention to nutrient density
+Potential problems with a protein-sparing modified fast

 Ensuring you are getting adequate micronutrients is a crucial component to long-term success in weight loss and maintenance.
 In his Rapid Fat Loss Handbook, Lyle McDonald mentions ‘The Last Chance Diet’ which was popular in the 1970s and 80s.
 It was essentially a PSMF centred around liquid nutrition which led to the death of a number of devotees due to some fatal flaws.